Skip to main content

 Chronic Stress or Poor Diet Promotes insulin resistance and fat storage.
 Chronically elevates cortisol, disrupting other systems.
 Inhibits the conversion of T4 to T3, slowing metabolism.

-Therefore, the capacity of to correct is immense.
+Therefore, the capacity of lifestyle changes to correct metabolic dysregulation is immense.
 For many individuals, a dedicated and consistent application of positive lifestyle modifications can restore hormonal balance and reverse the trajectory of metabolic decline.
 These changes address the root causes of the disruption, recalibrating the body’s internal signaling environment.
 This approach empowers the individual, placing the primary tools for wellness directly into their own hands.

 Intermediate